Generic coarse geometry of leaves: Growth of metric spaces

 \item With the notation of Proposition~\ref{p: bounded geometry and growth},

 for any $b>Q^1_{R_2}$ by~\eqref{u(r) le a v(br+e)},~\eqref{liminf_r to infty frac log u(r) r} and~\eqref{limsup_r to infty frac log u(r) r}.

 \end{enumerate} \end{rem}

-\begin{example} If $M$ is the metric space of vertices of a connected graph $G$ of finite type, then $M$ is a quasi-lattice in itself, and therefore its growth type as metric space of coarse bounded geometry equals its growth type as metric space of vertices of a connected graph.
-If $M$ is a connected complete Riemannian manifold of bounded geometry, then its growth type as metric space of coarse bounded geometry equals its growth type as Riemannian manifold\footnote{Recall that the \emph{growth type} of $M$, as Riemannian manifold, is the growth type of $r\mapsto\vol B(x,r)$ for any $x\in M$.}. \end{example}
+\begin{example} If $M$ is the metric space of vertices of a connected graph $G$ of finite type, then $M$ is a quasi-lattice in itself, and therefore its growth type as metric space of coarse bounded geometry equals its growth type as metric space of vertices of a connected graph. \end{example}

+\begin{example} Let $M$ be a connected complete Riemannian manifold.
+Recall that the \emph{growth type} of $M$, as Riemannian manifold, is the growth type of $r\mapsto\vol B(x,r)$ for any $x\in M$.
+If $M$ is of bounded geometry, then its growth type as metric space of coarse bounded geometry equals its growth type as Riemannian manifold. \end{example}

 \begin{prop} Let $\Gamma$ be a quasi-lattice of $M$, $\phi:M\to M'$ a $(\lambda,b,c)$-large scale Lipschitz equivalence, and $x\in\Gamma$.
 Let $\Gamma'=\phi(\Gamma)$ and $x'=\phi(x)$.
 Then, for all $r\ge1$,